dinhhuyanh99/Challenger1707Proj/README.md

 - FIX PLAYLIST THUMBNAIL SHOWED NULL!
 - FIX LOG IN FAILURE ON SOME DEVICES!

+Changelog 13/11/2017 21:11:20

+- Added Basic Search function
+- Added Splash Screen

+Minor (annoying) Bug
+- Video playing will alert status of the current video (Currently works as a method to push to Auto Play feature)

 © 2017 YouTube, LLC
 © 2017 All Rights Reserved Dinh Huy Anh
 © 2017 Google Open-source APIs